t-harvey/JerryGen/docs/tutorial_part1.md

 require\_Calculator\_body function.

-We need to define the `Native_Object` to contain the `Teacher_Feedback` object, so add the following code to `Native_Object_Calculator` struct definition in `Calculator_stubs.h`:
+We need to define the `Native_Object` to contain the `Teacher_Feedback` object, so add the following code to `Calculator_Native_Object` struct definition in `Calculator_stubs.h`:

 ``` syntaxhighlighter-pre